 Children who are victims of sexual violence and sexual harassment will likely find the experience stressful and distressing.
 This will, in all likelihood, adversely affect their educational attainment as well as their emotional well-being.
 Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and offline (both physically and verbally) and are never acceptable.
 It is important that all victims are taken seriously and offered appropriate support.
-It is also important to recognise that some perpetrators may themselves also be victims.
+It is also important to recognise that some 'causes of risk' (changed from 'perpetrator') may themselves also be victims.

 Reports of sexual violence and sexual harassment are extremely complex to manage.
 It is essential that victims are protected, offered appropriate support and every effort is made to ensure their education is not disrupted.
-It is also important that other children, adult students and school and college staff are supported and protected as appropriate.
+It is also important that other children, adults and school staff are supported and protected as appropriate.